10 Movies That Make the Best Use of Silence

 10. The Good, the Bad and the Ugly (1966)

 Sergio Leone has never done a film in his career that has fallen short of being epic.
-Leone’s cinematic aesthetics comprises of long shots, close-ups and minimal dialogues.
+Leone’s cinematic aesthetics comprises long shots, close-ups, and minimal dialogues.
 And the final installment of the iconic ‘Dollars Trilogy’ was the apex of Leone’s cinematic prowess and vision.
 ‘The Good, the Bad and the Ugly’ follows three gunslingers looking for treasure buried in a remote cemetery amidst the violent chaos of the American Civil War.
-Replete with memorably sweeping scores by the great Ennio Morricone, the film features very less dialogues with Sergio Leone letting the viewers savor the acting performances, the characters’ internal conflicts using intense close-up shots as the brooding silences of his characters, complimented by Morricone’s epic scores, claw on to you, wrapping you with a sense of unnerving coldness in anticipation of the imminent mayhem.
+Replete with memorably sweeping scores by the great Ennio Morricone, the film features very less dialogue with Sergio Leone letting the viewers savor the acting performances, the characters’ internal conflicts using intense close-up shots as the brooding silences of his characters, complimented by Morricone’s epic scores, claw on to you, wrapping you with a sense of unnerving coldness in anticipation of the imminent mayhem.

 9. There Will Be Blood (2007)

 Like Stanley Kubrick, Paul Thomas Anderson is a chameleon.
-With every film, Anderson constructs a different world, crafts a different story while drastically changing his approach towards every film, making him one of the most daring and ambitious auteurs of our times.
+With every film, Anderson constructs a different world and crafts a different story while drastically changing his approach towards every film, making him one of the most daring and ambitious auteurs of our times.
 And to think that he could top a film like ‘Magnolia’ itself is a testament to his genius.
 After the exuberant ‘Boogie Nights’, profound ‘Magnolia’ and the quirky ‘Punch Drunk Love’, Anderson turns to a more formalistic and subtle style of filmmaking unlike any of his previous works.
-The ever enigmatic beauty of Daniel Plainview’s inner psyche is poetically explored in eerie silences.
+The ever-enigmatic beauty of Daniel Plainview’s inner psyche is poetically explored in eerie silences.
 The opening 15 minutes of the film in itself is a staggering achievement in filmmaking where a single line of dialogue isn’t spoken as Anderson establishes Plainview’s motivations, piquing his viewers’ fascination for the character without being explicit in his approach.

 8. Raging Bull (1980)

 I wouldn’t know for sure if it is my ability to appreciate nuanced filmmaking or my Scorsese fandom that’s getting through here.
 But I am sure I wouldn’t have been able to live with myself with the exclusion of a film that edified me about the various facets of cinema and human nature.
 ‘Raging Bull’ arguably has one of the best uses of silence in cinema.
-The gorgeously shot fight scene between LaMotta and Ray reaches its zenith as LaMotta’s undying impulse for self-destruction and his ultimate demise inside the ring is captured with a brutally poetic touch of human silence where Scorsese tons down the audiences’ noise and scores while centering focus on the rivals.
+The gorgeously shot fight scene between LaMotta and Ray reaches its zenith as LaMotta’s undying impulse for self-destruction, and his ultimate demise inside the ring is captured with a brutally poetic touch of human silence where Scorsese tons down the audience’s noise and scores while centering focus on the rivals.
 The silence blows out like a storm of pulsating emotions, intensifying the rivalry between Ray and LaMotta.

 7. Solaris (1972)